cbeach/gemini_challenge/README.md

   --targets (optional): list of addresses that you would like the jobcoins to be sent to.
   --branching: The number of addresses to create if targets is not specified.
 Default is 5
-  --duration: The number of minutes to stagger the mixing over.
-Increases difficulty of deanonomization Default is 60.

-## Do the mixing transactions

-This will watch the deposit addresses and run the transactions as they come in.
+This will look at all of the deposit addresses and run the transactions through the house address and into the target addresses.

-docker run -it --rm \
-  -v "$HOME/.jobcoin.db.json:/usr/src/app/.jobcoin.db.json" \
-  -e HOME=/usr/src/app/ \
-  cbeach/gemini_challenge_long_running_job
+./mix

 # Explanation

 I use a simple cli to create the deposit and (optionally) target accounts.
+I know, I know.
+The instructions said to provide them, but I was going to have to write a script to create them for testing purposes anyway.
+It just made more sense to roll them into the same tool.
+And there is still the option to provide them, so technically I'm still in spec.

-After a user deposits job coins into the deposit account a long running job starts processing the transactions.
-First to the house account, and then to the target account.
+After a user deposits job coins into the deposit account the mix script must be run to perform the transactions.
+First to the house account, and then to the target accounts.
 I have it set up so that a deposit address can be reused.

 I chose 10% for a mixing fee because it's a nice round number.
 You can change it in the